-Example 86: A Cross-reference that references a heading and shows the heading's before Generated Content and text target-text() makes it easy to retrieve the before Generated Content of an element, which may include its numbering.
+Example 81: Cross-reference showing its target's content and before content target-text() makes it easy to retrieve the before Generated Content of an element, which may include its numbering.
 This method does not require any knowledge about how this before Generated Content is created but it also does not allow to rebuild it into something different.

 '''

 a[href]{

-content: target-text(-ro-attr(href url), before) " "
+content: target-text(attr(href url), before) " "

-target-text(-ro-attr(href url), content);
+target-text(attr(href url), content);

 }

 '''

 If the before Generated Content of an element is "2.1" and the page header should be "Chapter 2, Section 1" the target-counter() (p.
-95) function provides the necessary means to retrieve all the Counters (p.
-87) individually.
+110) function provides the necessary means to retrieve all the Counters (p.
+102) individually.